-"What if you had a character that left home to work in West Germany but then, for whatever reason, found themselves in East Germany.
-One day they wake up, and the Berlin Wall has gone up.
+"What if you had a character who left home to work in West Germany but then, for whatever reason, found himself in East Germany.
+One day he wakes up, and the Berlin Wall has gone up.
 That happened to a few people at the time, and they were trapped in East Germany."
-This is the narrative premise of Jalopy, as described by its UK-based solo creator Greg Pryjmachuk.
+This is the narrative premise of Jalopy, as described by its solo creator Greg Pryjmachuk.

 Jalopy, however, is not set in either East or West Germany.
-It's set during the fall of communism across Eastern Europe, spanning many countries traversed over the course of a road trip taken by yourself, the player character, and your uncle.
-The vehicle is a dilapidated heap of rust, a relic of the communist era.
-In contrast, the open highways and trading opportunities straddling them are indicative of the potential for a future fuelled by capitalism.
+It's set during the fall of Communism across Eastern Europe, spanning many countries traversed over the course of a road trip taken by yourself, the player character, and your uncle.
+The vehicle is a dilapidated heap of rust, a relic of the Communist era.
+In contrast, the open highways and trading opportunities straddling them are indicative of the potential for a future fueled by capitalism.

 Despite the setting and the strong allegory linking broken-down old cars and open roads to communism and capitalism, Jalopy, currently in Early Access on Steam, is primarily a story about people, with the uncle tying everything together.

 "I was only eight years old when I went to the Ukraine with my grandfather, but it's something I still have a vivid memory of," Pryjmachuk explains.
 "His story sticks with me.
 He was taken from Poland, by the Germans.
-They would take the oldest son from each family, but his older brother had health issues so he put himself forward to go to the labour camp instead.
-Eventually he found himself in England where he spent a lot of years before he had the opportunity to travel back home, which is similar to the character in Jalopy."
+They would take the oldest son from each family, but his older brother had health issues, so he put himself forward to go to the labor camp instead.
+Eventually he found himself in England, where he spent a lot of years before he had the opportunity to travel back home, which is similar to the character in Jalopy."

 Article continues after the video below

-"He used to tell us stories about there being wooden houses with storks on the roofs and there being vodka men instead of milk men when he was growing up," Pryjmachuk continues.
-"I used to think the stories were ludicrous, but then we visited that part of Ukraine and there were wooden houses with storks on the roofs.
-Also, he hadn't seen his brother for 50 years...
+"He used to tell us stories about there being wooden houses with storks on the roofs, and there being vodka men instead of milk men when he was growing up," Pryjmachuk continues.
+"I used to think the stories were ludicrous, but then we visited that part of Ukraine, and there were wooden houses with storks on the roofs.
+Also, he hadn't seen his brother for fifty years...
 I have a brother and to think of him not seeing his brother for that long floored me."

 "The more I looked into religion as a theme, the more it felt as though it wasn't right to pursue it.
-When you're dealing with people's political beliefs, everyone feels free to argue each other down; but when you're dealing with religious beliefs you've got to take far more care.
+When you're dealing with people's political beliefs, everyone feels free to argue one another down.
+But when you're dealing with religious beliefs, you've got to take far more care.
 It's more personal.
 People base their lives around this.
 With politics, though, people change and adapt throughout their life.
 I've not seen many religions change in the past few hundred years."

 However, Pryjmachuk is keen to explain that this is not a game built primarily around politics.
 It's about people and how they handle and react to a change in politics and personal circumstances over time.
 How you behave on your journey through Jalopy affects not the overarching narrative but the specific lines of dialogue the uncle speaks.
 In this sense you're not offered the chance to determine how the uncle reacts to returning to a more home-like environment, but the chance to impact your emotional response to his revelations.

 "I think a lot of the themes I'm chasing through the game mechanics fit into most games because of the way progression tends to work.
-You dangle a carrot in front of someone's head and tell them 'work hard and you can have the carrot' – that's capitalism.
+You dangle a carrot in front of someone's head and tell him or her, 'Work hard, and you can have the carrot'—that's capitalism.
 What you're really doing is exploiting people in the hope that one day they might attain a level that allows them to exploit others."

 Once you've attained the carrot, you get to dangle it yourself.
 That's capitalism.
 The interpretation doesn't sound like a fun one, but who's to say that all games need to simply aim for a commonly accepted definition of "fun"?

-"I think everybody at a studio, even all the way up to the directors, realises that you can't make a game of much worth in nine months.
-All you're doing is shifting numbers around to change the handling of the cars, or whatever.
+"I think everybody at a studio, even all the way up to the directors, realizes that you can't make a game of much worth in nine months.
+All you're doing is shifting numbers around to change the handling of the cars or whatever.
 You're not doing a whole lot other than changing the art.
 I think everyone gets frustrated with that up to a point.
-In a big company you're spending half of your time making sure everyone around you knows what everyone else is doing.
+In a big company, you're spending half of your time making sure everyone around you knows what everyone else is doing.

 "I really love just working on games, and that's all.
 I don't have to worry about meetings and having people understand what I'm trying to put across.
-If something doesn't work I can change it, that's fine."
+If something doesn't work, I can change it, and that's fine."

 If you don't want to hear the uncle at all, you can turn off his speech and play Jalopy as a cross-country simulator, in a manner similar to the likes of Euro Truck Simulator.
 It's these simulation elements that Pryjmachuk wants to test by through Early Access.
 As he's working independently on the game, this is his best way of efficiently gathering feedback from impartial parties.
 Not that working under such constraints is a bad thing, though.